 The Indians built bullboats by first cutting down the thin willow saplings that grew in abundance along the banks of the Missouri River and its tributaries.
 Employing axes and stout knives, craftsmen cut away the branches and leaves from the trunk of each sapling.
 They then weaved the pliable willow saplings together to form a bowl-shaped frame.
-To reinforce the crude frame, the Indians tied the saplings together with bison sinew.
+In order to reinforce the crude frame, the Indians tied the saplings together with bison sinew.
 Next, they flipped the frame over.
 Wet bison robes, shorn of all hair, were placed over the bottom and sides of the frame and fastened with sinew to the willow saplings.
 The bullboat was then allowed to dry in the sun for a couple of days.
 Once the robes had shrunk and hardened around the frame of willows, the Indians oiled the bison leather, making the small vessel waterproof.

 The thuyen thung is a fishing boat.
 The Vietnamese use it in the shallow waters immediately off the Vietnamese coast and in the numerous estuaries bordering the South China Sea.
 Fishers do not take the boat too far from the shoreline because of the dangers that lurk on the high seas, especially sudden storms and big waves.

 The Vietnamese consider the thuyen thung a top-notch fishing vessel because it displaces very little water, is virtually unsinkable, rides atop the swells, and allows fishermen to approach schools of fish in silence.